verifiedcoder/Twilight/README.md

 Further information on the use-case for ES: [https://microservices.io/patterns/data/event-sourcing.html](https://microservices.io/patterns/data/event-sourcing.html)

 Note: A future sample will expand upon the use of event sourcing.
-The included aggregate is for convenience and is not opinionated.

 ## CQRS Components